Equivalence between exponential concentration in quantum machine learning kernels and barren plateaus in variational algorithms: Introduction

-It has been assumed that BPs and EC of quantum kernels are different manifestations of the same problem \cite{wang_noise-induced_2021,express_EC,BP_ent,Uvarov_2021,thanasilp_exponential_2022,larocca2024review}.
-However, to the best of our knowledge, no rigorous proof of the connection, or limitations thereof, between BPs in VQAs and EC in quantum kernels has been presented.
-Here, we formalize the relation between BPs in VQAs and EC of quantum kernels by transferring training bounds derived for VQAs to QML using quantum kernels.
 There are two possible implications of BPs for quantum kernels.
 First, training a machine learning model with parametrized kernels, which entails an optimization of kernel parameters, can be directly formulated as a variational problem \cite{qkreal2_hubregtsen2022training,Innan2023}.
 This optimization problem may suffer from BPs \cite{thanasilp_exponential_2022}.
 The second implication is EC of quantum kernels.
-In order to separate these two problems, we consider fixed, non-parametric quantum kernels and examine the effect of BP, or lack thereof, on learning with quantum kernels constructed from the quantum circuits employed for VQA or quantum neural networks.
+In order to separate these two problems, we consider fixed, non-parametric quantum kernels and examine the effect of BP, or lack thereof, on learning with such quantum kernels constructed from the corresponding quantum neural network.

 Schuld \textit{et al.} \cite{QK_QNN_same_schuld2021quantum} established connections between quantum kernel methods and VQAs.
-Here, we use a similar approach to prove that the upper and lower bounds on the cost function for the variational problems transfer to the bounds on estimation of the matrix elements of the corresponding quantum kernel.
-In particular, we show that if an ansatz leads to BP-free VQAs with a global observable \cite{invariant_schatzki_theoretical_2022}, then there exists a quantum kernel that does not suffer from EC.
-We formalize the connection between BP, or their absence, in variational algorithms and EC of quantum kernels by formulating a bound transfer theorem.
-The proof of the theorem is aided by two lemmas introduced to examine how concentration of kernel functions of data is related to concentration of functions of parameters.
+Here, we use a similar approach to demonstrate how training bounds derived for BPs specific to a particular circuit ansatz can, under specific conditions, be extended to overcome EC of quantum kernels.
+This is achieved by constructing an analogous quantum kernel from the variational ansatz.
+We then prove that these upper and lower bounds on the cost function can be related to this newly constructed kernel.
+In particular, we show that if an ansatz leads to BP-free VQAs with a global observable \cite{invariant_schatzki_theoretical_2022}, then there exists such an analogous quantum kernel that is guaranteed not to suffer from EC.
+We also provide a numerical illustration of Theorem~\ref{theorem1}.
+Specifically, we construct quantum kernel matrices using the BP-free permutation-equivariant ansatz of Ref.~\cite{invariant_schatzki_theoretical_2022} via Eq.~\eqref{eq: new_kernel}, and benchmark it against the feature map of Havl'i\v{c}ek \textit{et al.} ~\cite{havlicek_supervised_2019}.
+Across MNIST and additional synthetic classification datasets, we observe that the BP-free construction avoids exponential concentration in the off-diagonal kernel entries, with variance scaling that remains stable under polynomial shot budgets.